-Perfor mance Criteria Acceptable Solutions n-site sewage and waste water generated from A24.1 In areas not serviced by a reticulated the dw elling is treated so that:- sewerage system, on-site sewage management a) Public health is maintained systems are installed in accordance with Council's b) Land, soil, groundwater and surface waters are protected from untreated sewage and waste water; On-Site Sewage and Wastewater Management Strategy. c) Community amenity is protected from odour; & d) Wastewater is reused as an effective resource.
+Perfor mance Criteria Acceptable Solutions the dwo n-site sewage and waste water generated from elling is treated so that:- Public health is maintained Land, soil, groundwater and surface waters are protected from untreated sewage and waste water; A24.1 In areas not serviced by a reticulated sewerage system, on-site sewage management systems are installed in accordance with Council's On-Site Sewage and Wastewater Management Strategy. c) Community amenity is protected from odour; & d) Wastewater is reused as an effective resource.